PhilipGriffith/AHPy/README.md

     - **The order of the elements in the key matters: the comparison `('a', 'b'): 3` means "a is moderately more important than b"**
 2. A dictionary of measured values, in which each key is a single element and each value is that element's measured value
     - `{'a': 1.2, 'b': 2.3, 'c': 3.4}`
-    - Given this form, AHPy will automatically create a consistent priority vector of normalized values
+    - Given this form, AHPy will automatically create consistent, normalized target weights

-`precision`: *int*, the number of decimal places to take into account when computing both the priority vector and the consistency ratio of the Compare object
+`precision`: *int*, the number of decimal places to take into account when computing both the target weights and the consistency ratio of the Compare object
 - The default precision value is 4

-`random_index`: *'dd'* or *'saaty'*, the set of random index estimates used to compute the priority vector's consistency ratio
+`random_index`: *'dd'* or *'saaty'*, the set of random index estimates used to compute the target weights' consistency ratio
 - 'dd' supports the computation of consistency ratios for matrices less than or equal to 100 &times; 100 in size and uses estimates from:
   >Donegan, H.A. and Dodd, F.J., 'A Note on Saaty's Random Indexes,' *Mathematical and Computer Modelling*, 15:10, 1991, pp. 135-137 (DOI: [10.1016/0895-7177(91)90098-R](https://doi.org/10.1016/0895-7177(91)90098-R))
 - 'saaty' supports the computation of consistency ratios for matrices less than or equal to 15 &times; 15 in size and uses estimates from:
   >Saaty, T., *Theory And Applications Of The Analytic Network Process*, Pittsburgh: RWS Publications, 2005, p.
 31
 - The default random index is 'dd'

-`iterations`: *int*, the stopping criterion for the algorithm used to compute the Compare object's priority vector
+`iterations`: *int*, the stopping criterion for the algorithm used to compute the Compare object's target weights
-- If a priority vector has not been determined after this number of iterations, the algorithm stops and the last principal eigenvector to be computed is assigned as the priority vector
+- If target weights have not been determined after this number of iterations, the algorithm stops and the last principal eigenvector to be computed is assigned as the target weight
 - The default number of iterations is 100

 `tolerance`: *float*, the stopping criterion for the cycling coordinates algorithm used to compute the optimal value of missing pairwise comparisons
 - The algorithm stops when the difference between the norms of two cycles of coordinates is less than this value
 - The default tolerance value is 0.0001

-`cr`: *bool*, whether to compute the priority vector's consistency ratio
+`cr`: *bool*, whether to compute the target weights' consistency ratio
-- Set `cr=False` to compute the priority vector of a matrix when a consistency ratio cannot be determined due to the size of the matrix
+- Set `cr=False` to compute the target weights of a matrix when a consistency ratio cannot be determined due to the size of the matrix
 - The default value is True

 The properties used to initialize the Compare class are intended to be accessed directly, along with a few others: